 Qin Huai even described how listening to a particular kind of music can improve one's well-being - how captivating melodic music can create peace of mind, helping people to forget their troubles, and feel warmth, strength, hope and love.
 In the process of learning, attitude is also very important - to be humble, not proud - and to be fully aware of one's strengths and weaknesses, and humbly learn from others in order to progress.

 Qin Huai’s main recording career was relatively short - two LP albums and five EPs - all recorded between 1966 and 1968.
 However, his writing career has spanned over half a century.
-He celebrated the Golden Jubilee year of his writing with the release of The Selected Works of Qin Huai - a boxed set of four books: The Cradle in August: Qin Huai’s Patriotic Poems; Roses Have Thorns: The Collected Essays of Qin Huai; The Edge of Fairy Tales: Collected Proses of Qin Huai and Portraits of Ladies in Nude: The Short Works of Qin Huai.
+He celebrated the Golden Jubilee year of his writing with the release of The Selected Works of Qin Huai - a boxed set of 4 books: The Cradle in August: Qin Huai’s Patriotic Poems; Roses Have Thorns: The Collected Essays of Qin Huai; The Edge of Fairy Tales: Collected Proses of Qin Huai & Portraits of Ladies in Nude: Short Works of Qin Huai.